Developing Effective Intended Learning Outcomes Statements

 - Checking alignment: Faculty can examine the alignment of both an entire academic program (a major or concentration), and the content and pedagogy of a single course, with the intended learning outcomes for a major or concentration.
 At the program level, departments can examine individual course offerings to determine where specific outcomes are being addressed and evaluate whether the structure of the curriculum comports with departmental learning goals.
 At the individual course level, readings, activities and assignments are opportunities for students both to develop and to demonstrate the learning outcomes associated with a course.
 Faculty can use intended learning outcomes as a framework for analyzing the work they require of their students, examining the extent to which their assignments reflect the learning outcomes the course is intended to promote.

-- Enabling assessment: Students’ papers, projects, examinations, and other tangible evidence of their learning can be evaluated against the intended learning outcomes for the major.
-Faculty can consider the following questions: What can you learn from the evaluation of your students’ work to help you determine how well your courses are meeting the intended learning outcomes?
+- Enabling assessment: Students’ papers, projects, examinations, and other tangible evidence of their learning can be assessed against the intended learning outcomes for the major.
+Faculty can consider the following questions: What can you learn from the assessment of your students’ work to help you determine how well your courses are meeting the intended learning outcomes?
 Can you aggregate your observations of the work of individual students so that you can say something meaningful about an entire class rather than just about individual students?
-Do you need additional evaluation tools to supplement what you are already doing?
+Do you need additional assessment tools to supplement what you are already doing?

 - Informing adjustment: Faculty can incorporate intended learning outcomes into the course evaluations they ask students to complete (which also serves the purpose of further enhancing student awareness of those outcomes).
 Based on the results, and in light of what they learn from any of the above activities, they can sustain what works well, and identify potential improvements, in relation to the intended outcomes of the course.